Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 because I try to keep my testing VMs as cattle in regards to the "Pets vs. Cattle" analogy.

-In the following sections I will lay out how to quickly get started with labbing on Cisco NXOS 9000v devices using netsim-tools.

 ## Vagrantfile for netsim-tools